Azerbaijan (Iran): Muslim conquest and early Islamic period

-In the early years of the 13th century, large parts of Azerbaijan were conquered by the Kingdom of Georgia, at the time led by Tamar the Great.
+In the early 13th century, large parts of Azerbaijan were conquered by the Kingdom of Georgia, at the time led by Tamar the Great.
 Under the command of the brothers Zakaria and Ivane Mkhargrdzeli, the Georgians conquered Ardabil and Tabriz in 1208, and Qazvin and Khoy in 1210.

-Mongols and Turkmens
+Anushteginids, Mongols, and Turkmens

-The Mongols under Hulagu Khan established their capital at Maragheh.
+In 1225, Azerbaijan was invaded by Khwarazmshah Jalal al-Din Mangburni of the Anushteginids' dynasty, who held Azerbaijan until the Mongol invasion.

+In 1231, Ögedei Khan conquered Maragheh, where his nephew Hulagu Khan (first of the Hulaguids) would later establish the capital of the Ilkhanate.
 The book Safina-yi Tabriz describes the general state of Tabriz during the Ilkhanid period.
-After being conquered by Timur in the 14th century, Tabriz became an important provincial capital of the Timurid empire.
-Later, Tabriz became the capital of the Kara Koyunlu empire.
+After being conquered by Timur in the 14th century, Tabriz became an important provincial capital of the Timurid Empire.
+Later, Tabriz became the capital of the Qara Qoyunlus.
+The Aq Qoyunlus afterwards controlled Azerbaijan.

-Safavid, Afshars and Qajars and loss of the adjacent Caucasian territories
+Modern era

+Safavid Azerbaijan

 It was out of Ardabil (ancient Artavilla) that the Safavid dynasty arose to renew the state of Persia and establish Shi'ism as the official religion of Iran.
 Around the same time, the population of what is now Azerbaijan and Iran were converted to Shiism, and both nations remain the only nations in the world with a significantly Shia majority, with Iran having the largest Shia population by percentage, with the Republic of Azerbaijan having the second-largest Shia population by percentage.